lppedd/di-wise-neo/README.md

 // Create a new DI container
 const container = createContainer({
-  // Optionally override the default "transient" registration scope.
+  // Optionally override the default "Transient" registration scope.
-  // I prefer to use "container" (a.k.a. singleton) scope, but "transient" is the better default.
+  // I prefer to use "Container" (a.k.a.
+Singleton) scope, but "Transient" is the better default.
-  defaultScope: Scope.Container,
+  defaultScope: "Container",
 });

 // Register our managed dependencies in the container